kedar1998/kedar1998/README.md

 <a href=""><img src="https://img.shields.io/badge/Instagram-E4405F?style=for-the-badge&logo=instagram&logoColor=white" alt="Instagram" /></a>
 <br />
 <br />
-<p>I’m a problem solver and full stack engineer.
-I love to solve problems and learn new technologies.
-I love writing about my learnings on my blog and helping other developers grow.
-My interests include  CSS, TailwindCSS, Javascript, React, Node, express, MongoDB, MySQL and others.
+<p>I’m a problem solver and front-end engineer.
+I am passionate about solving
+problems and learning about new technologies.
+I enjoy blogging about my experiences and helping other developers grow.
 My goal is to make the world a better place by helping organizations solve their digital problems effectively.</p>

 ### Technologies & Tools
 <p>